-It would have been obvious to a POSA that the baseband processor in Heinrich can hold its data-i.e., the "modem processor to application processor data"- in its own memory on the same chip as the processor circuitry.
+It would have been obvious to a POSA that the baseband processor in Heinrich can hold data received from a remote network in its own memory on the same chip as the processor circuitry.
 A processor can hold data in two known ways, on-chip or off-chip.
-Both well-known ways of holding data are discussed, for example, in Panda et al., "On-Chip vs. Off-Chip Memory: The Data Partitioning Problem in Embedded Processor-Based Systems," ACM Transactions on Design Automation of Electronic Systems, 5(3):682-704 (July 2000) ("Panda") (Ex-1111).
+Both well-known ways of holding data are discussed, for example, in Panda et al., "On-Chip vs. Off-Chip Memory: The Data Partitioning Problem in Embedded Processor-Based Systems," Ex-1211 [Panda, ACM Transactions on Design Automation of Electronic Systems, Vol. 5, No. 3, July 2000], 682-704.

 First, the processor could hold the data in its own memory-i.e., on the same chip that includes the processor circuitry, such as in on-chip SRAM.
-Ex1111, 683 ("The types of on-chip memory commonly integrated with the processor on the same chip are instruction cache, data cache, and on-chip SRAM . . .
-[I]t is possible to incorporate embedded DRAMs along with a processor core in the same chip").
+Ex-1211, 683 ("The types of on-chip memory commonly integrated with the processor on the same chip are instruction cache, data cache, and on-chip SRAM. . . .
+[I]t is possible to incorporate embedded DRAMs along with a processor core in the same chip. . . . ").

 Second, the data could be held on a separate or external chip-such as a memory chip.
-Id., 683 ("[A]ccess to off-chip memory (usually DRAM) requires relatively longer access times.").
-See also id., 686 (Fig. 2, showing offchip DRAM storage and onchip SRAM and data cache storage):
+Id., 683 ("[A]ccess to an off-chip memory (usually DRAM) requires relatively longer access times.").
+See also id., 686 (Fig. 2 (annotations added), showing offchip DRAM storage and onchip SRAM and data cache storage):